-Medical HQ to spearhead EU military integration
+Medical HQ to spearhead EU military push

 By Andrew Rettman and Nikolaj Nielsen